-- 7.1 As per guidance in section 4 of KCSIE 2021, the school recognises two levels of concerns: - Allegations that meet the harms threshold further details outlined in the Managing Allegations policy - Allegation/concerns that do not meet the harms threshold referred to as 'low level concerns'.
+- 7.1 As per guidance in section 4 of Keeping Children Safe in Education 2022, the school recognises two levels of concerns: - Allegations that meet the harms threshold further details outlined in the Managing Allegations policy - Allegation/concerns that do not meet the harms threshold referred to as 'low level concerns'.
 The school's Code of Conduct policy outlines expectations of staff and how they should behave.

-Any concerns may impact on a staff member's employment, therefore the school refers to the LCC School Employment Manual/Disciplinary policy.
+Any concerns may impact on a staff member's employment, therefore the school refers to the LCC School Employment Manual/Disciplinary policy